X

 Metal, wood, fabric, PET, and custom printing ensure acoustic panels look great in any space.

 After a 13-month hiatus, the Greer Cabaret Theater made its return in September 2023 following a $6 million renovation, which included significant improvements to the acoustic environment.
 The renovation project was a joint effort between DLR Group from Ohio and mossArchitects based in Pittsburgh.
-DLR Group, leveraging their in-house acoustician, spearheaded the design of the […]
+DLR Group, leveraging their in-house acoustic specialist, spearheaded the design of […]

 As the holiday season is in full swing, businesses set out on a mission to craft unforgettable experiences for customers.
-With all the festive decorations and sparkling displays, the often-overlooked yet influential element of sound, more specifically the acoustic design of a space, has the potential to transform these experiences into cherished memories.
+With all the festive decorations and sparkling displays, the often-overlooked yet influential element of sound, more specifically the acoustic engineering of the space, has the potential to transform these experiences into cherished memories.
 Whether in […]

 Today, in the tough world of business competition, your brand goes beyond just a logo.
 When people step into your physical spaces, whether it is a store, office, or restaurant, they enter a carefully curated world that tells your brand’s story.
 This story goes beyond mere looks – it is about creating a connection that […]